BbIXYXOJIb/neuro-humouresque/README.md

 # neuro-humouresque
-This project aims to generate text similar to popular genre of internet-jokes.
+This project aims to generate text similar to popular genre of internet jokes.